tylerharvey/NionSwift-extensions/README.md

 If Swift is properly installed, you should be able to import .ser files in the UI with the import dialog under File -> Import...

-Tested and works for 1D collections of 2D CCD acquisitions (e.g. a line-scan of diffraction images in STEM) and single EELS spectra; not fully functional for 2D collections of 2D CCD acquisitions and untested for collections of EELS spectra.
+Tested and works for collections of 2D CCD acquisitions (e.g. a 1D or 2D scan of diffraction images in STEM) and single EELS spectra; untested for collections of EELS spectra, but theoretically works.
+Warning: loads all data in the .ser file into memory all at once, so be cautious with large datasets.

+Please let me know if you find bugs.

 (adapted from https://bitbucket.org/linoleum13/openncem/src)